 The walk along the different falls takes about 45 minutes and leads through beautiful rainforest.
 The Liffey Falls are definitely one of the top highlights in Tasmania and I could easily spend many days there taking images of waterfalls and the rainforest.

 When we arrived back at the car it was already getting dark.
 Luckily a few km away from the Liffey Falls we found the campground Qumby Corner in the Golden Valley.
 It is a small but nice site with clean facilities.

-After a short stroll through the city and some dinner at the harbour (great steak and not so great pizza) we went to the New Years Eve party at the Royal Park.
-There were several different food stands and a stage with life music.
+After a short stroll through the city and some dinner at the harbor (great steak and not so great pizza), we went to the New Year’s Eve party at the Royal Park.
+There were several different food stands and a stage with live music.

 At 8:30 pm and at midnight there were two nice fireworks displays, the first one especially for the young kids, which I think is a great idea.
-In addition they were selling LED lightsaber for the kids for a reasonable price of 6$.
-Of course Linnéa wanted to have a lightsaber.
+In addition, they were selling LED lightsabers for the kids for a reasonable price of 6$.
+Of course, Linnéa wanted to have a lightsaber.
 It was really fun to see all the small Jedi Knights running around with their illuminated lightsaber through the darkness.

 After packing everything together we went to the Cataract Gorge, a small but very beautiful nature reserve located directly in Launceston.
 We had some breakfast at the Basin Café, from where you have a nice panorama view of the gorge.
 The food at this café was really tasty.

 Afterward, we did the short hike along the gorge.

 And then went to the nice swimming pool which is located in front of the café.